|

 sailed away from American shores, he felt betrayed by a country that

+didn’t understand the difference.
+He was Jean Lafitte.
 From the Gulf of Mexico through a vast uncharted maze of waterways to

 New Orleans, his name was legend even in his day.
 Entrepreneur and astute